insinfo/galileo/packages/gitbook/guides/service-basics.md

 ## Additional Notes
 Important things to consider when writing your own service:

-* [mongo](https://github.com/angel-dart/mongo/blob/master/lib/mongo_service.dart) is a good reference implementation]
+* [mongo](https://github.com/galileo-dart/mongo/blob/master/lib/mongo_service.dart) is a good reference implementation]
 * Services need only worry about handling `Map`s.
-Object serialization should be handled by `angel_serialize`, another serializer, or `TypedService`.
+Object serialization should be handled by `galileo_serialize`, another serializer, or `TypedService`.
 * Allowing users to query the service via query string is optional (see `allowQuery`)
 * Allowing users to remove all entries is **optional**, and should be disabled by default